• Home

 Decks 8–10 (indoor)

-Walt Disney Theatre (Broadway-style shows), Enchanted Summer Restaurant, Navigator’s Club, Spellbound lounge, Tiana’s Bayou Lounge, Bibbidi Bobbidi Boutique, themed shops
+Walt Disney Theatre (Broadway-style shows), Enchanted Summer Restaurant, Navigator’s Club, Spellbound lounge, Tiana’s Bayou Lounge, Bibbidi Bobbidi Boutique, princess meet-and-greets

 Disney Discovery Reef